marinoandrea/hangman-cli/README.md

 #### Memory constraints

-The user's machine should have a minimum of 50Mb of free RAM in order to run this application.
+The user's machine should have a minimum of 100MB of free RAM in order to run this application.
 This constraint accounts for both the Python runtime size and the program size.

 ## System Features

 ### Minimum length

 The minimum length feature allows a user to specify a minimum length for the word to be guessed.
 This feature has a low priority, because the game can be played without the minimum length feature included.

 #### Stimulus/Response

-The Player shall set the minimum length via the `-m` or `--minimum-length` option followed by an integer argument.
+The Player shall set the minimum length of a word that the game can choose via the `-m` or `--minimum-length` option followed by an integer argument.
 There is no response from the system, but for the remainder of the program the length of every guess word shall be of atleast the specified length.